secure-systems-lab/securesystemslib/README.md

 # securesystemslib
-Cryptography and general-purpose Python modules for Secure System Lab projects at NYU
+Cryptography and general-purpose Python modules for Secure Systems Lab projects at NYU